 SUMMARY OF RESPONSE

-11. We will publish on the Ministry of Finance website a summary of the main comments we receive together with our responses by end August 2010.
+10. We will publish on this website a summary of the main comments we receive, together with our responses, by early September 2011.
 The summary will not disclose the identity of respondents, and will not separately address or acknowledge every comment received.

 DOCUMENTS TO DOWNLOAD

-12. For your convenience, the relevant documents relating to this public consultation exercise can be downloaded for further reference.
-Please click here
+11. For your convenience, the relevant documents relating to this public consultation exercise can be downloaded for further reference.
+Please click here.